 Imagine having a baby, or remember when you had yours.
 One of your strongest wishes (if not the strongest) was probably for the baby to be healthy, and for the pregnancy to be ‘normal’.
-But what if, instead of having a full-term, healthy baby on your or your partner’s chest, you find yourself in a high-tech Neonatal Intensive Care Unit (NICU) up to 18 weeks before the estimated time of birth, and with an infant that is critically ill?
+But what if, instead of having a full-term, healthy baby on your chest, you find yourself in a high-tech Neonatal Intensive Care Unit (NICU).
+Maybe 18 weeks before the estimated time of birth, and with an infant that is critically ill?

 Thankfully, advanced care is available.

 The purpose of neonatal intensive care is of course survival and to increase the infant’s chances of a healthy life.
-The basic medical principles involve ensuring the infant oxygenation, ventilation, circulation, body temperature and nutrition, along with reducing stress and pain, and providing comfort.
+The basic medical principles involve ensuring the infant’s oxygenation, ventilation, circulation, body temperature, and nutrition.
+Along with reducing stress and pain, and providing comfort.

 Another goal is to promote the bonding process between the infant and the parents, as this critical situation can threaten the natural state of parent-child bonding.
-The nurses can facilitate the process by, for example, increasing the parents’ presence at the NICU and provide activities that involve the parents in the care of their infant.
-However, research shows that high sound levels can be a barrier for parents’ presence.
+The nurses can facilitate the process by, for example, increasing the parents’ presence at the NICU.
+And also provide activities that involve the parents in the care of their infant.
+However, research shows that high sound levels can be a barrier to parents’ presence.

 Sounds in the NICU